somasundar-work/Skinet/README.md

 - **Core**: Contains the core domain entities and interfaces.
 - **Infrastructure**: Contains the implementation of the core interfaces, including data access and external services.

+## Stripe Integration

+This module integrates with the Stripe API to handle payment processing.

+### Stripe Testing

+For testing purposes, you can use the test card numbers provided by Stripe.
+Refer to the following URL for more information: [Stripe Test Cards](https://docs.stripe.com/testing?testing-method=card-numbers)

 ### API

 The API project is the entry point of the application and contains the following key components: